Travel to the UK during Covid-19: What you need to know before you go – KION546

 These amber travelers must still do a pre-departure test and a PCR test on day two, but they no longer have to do a day eight test.

-UK residents arriving back in the UK who aren’t fully vaccinated — or who were fully vaccinated in another country — must continue to follow the original amber rules: take a pre-departure test, quarantine for 10 days and take a PCR test on day two and day eight of quarantine.
+UK residents arriving back in the UK who aren’t fully vaccinated must continue to follow the original amber rules: take a pre-departure test, quarantine for 10 days and take a PCR test on day two and day eight of quarantine.
 These travelers who are arriving back in England can end their quarantine early via the Test to Release scheme.
 More information on that here.

 Fully vaccinated UK travelers arriving in the UK from France must still quarantine for 10 days and follow the original amber rules.